eeddaann/Smartwatch-Guided-Participant-Matching/README.md

 ## Citation
 If you use this code or the SIM framework in your research, please cite:

-Shahmoon, E., Yechezkel, M., Snir, S., Perez, M. V., Brandeau, M. L., & Yamin, D. (2026).
-Enhancing Randomized Controlled Trials Through Smartwatch-Guided Participant Matching.
-Research Square (Preprint).
-DOI: 10.21203/rs.3.rs-8366773/v1.
+Shahmoon, E., Yechezkel, M., Snir, S. et al. Enhancing randomized controlled trials through smartwatch-guided participant matching for infectious disease outcomes.
+Sci Rep (2026). https://doi.org/10.1038/s41598-026-52579-4